zijianKING/Fire_Safety/README.md

 # :round_pushpin:To-do
 1. Compile a folder of *.txt file.
 Each contains a strategy guide with key words as file names.
+2. Develop a software interface with the goal set up in the figma prototype